mrzli/value-transformer/README.md

 Value transformers can be - and often are - generator functions, which for example allow us to transform infinite sequences of values.

-Each function callable in this project is actually transformer creator, meaning a function returning a value transformer.
+Each callable function in this project is actually a transformer creator, which means it's a function that returns a value transformer.

 These transformer creators are very similar to Observable operators.
-They are more straighforward to use - they just transform simple values (including infinite sequences), but they are not as powerful as Observables.
+They are more straightforward to use because they simply transform simple values (including infinite sequences), but they are not as powerful as Observables.
 You cannot use these transformers to handle asynchronous values or event streams.

 ## Installation